berinaniesh/ucf/README.md

 prints help.

 ## Inner working
-`ucf` is a very simple program.
+`ucf` is a simple program.
 It determines the file extension and calls a predetermined code formatter on the file as listed in the table below with necessary arguments to modify the file in place.

 ## Currently used formatters
 | Formatter called   | File Extension                                                                               |